lerminou/docker-swarm-exporter/README.md

 ## Why Docker Swarm Exporter?

-Docker Swarm Exporter provides a centralized monitoring solution for your Docker Swarm clusters without compromising security.
-By deploying a single instance of this exporter on a Swarm manager node, you can collect metrics from your entire cluster without needing to install Prometheus on each node.
+Docker Swarm Exporter provides a centralized monitoring solution for your externals Docker Swarm clusters without compromising security.
+By deploying a single instance of this exporter on a Swarm manager node, you can collect metrics from your entire cluster without needing to install a Prometheus agent on each cluster.

 This approach offers several advantages:

-- **Simplified Architecture**: Eliminates the need for multiple Prometheus instances across your Swarm cluster
+- **Simplified Architecture**: Eliminates the need for multiple Prometheus instances
 - **Enhanced Security**: Accesses Docker metrics through a read-only mount of the Docker socket without exposing the Docker daemon API to external networks
 - **Centralized Monitoring**: Collects and exposes metrics from all nodes, services, and tasks in your Swarm from a single endpoint